brazilian-utils/brazilian-utils/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report problems in this project

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the behavior: